Architect Degree Apprenticeship

 This lecture-based module aims to develop the practical knowledge and understanding of the environmental, construction, structural and technological dimensions of architectural design.
 It is designed to support practical applications in the studio, reinforcing skills in the integrative nature of architectural design.
 Formal teaching will be complemented by regular workshop sessions on specialist areas of expertise, such as façade engineering, parametric design and fabric architecture.

-The second year of the programme explore aspects of urbanism and place making in studio, accompanied by the introduction of exploration of architectural theory and an investigation of practice and project operations in professional studies.
-This enables apprentices to identify a theme for the major Year 3 written thesis and following design project.
+The second year of the programme explores aspects of urbanism and place-making in studio, accompanied by the introduction of exploration of architectural theory and an investigation of practice and project operations in professional studies.
+This enables apprentices to identify a theme for the major year three written thesis and following design project.

 Culture and context in practice (10 credits)

-This seminar module aims to support the development of architectural thinking to an advanced level through a critical examination of architectural culture.
-The programme focusses on phenomenology and offers the opportunity to generate a piece of theoretical work in line with the on-campus version of this module.
+This module aims to support the development of architectural thinking to an advanced level through a critical examination of architectural culture.
+The programme focuses on phenomenology and offers the opportunity to generate a piece of theoretical work.

 Architectural urbanism in practice (30 credits)

 A design studio module that aims to develop academic research and architectural design skills to an advanced level.
-The studio is project-based, and its activities follow a design process that serves as a precursor to the individual Practice Research by Design module in the spring semester.
+The studio is project-based, and its activities follow a design process that serves as a precursor to the individual Practice Research by Design module.
 Apprentices apply analytical investigations and research explorations into a particular theme to inform the development of architectural proposals.

 Apprentices participate in one of the studio units on offer, which will set a design project brief around a distinct theme, building type or specialism.